 Step 1: Get your file ready

 1- Customer ID: The Customer ID is the name of your file, and how it will appear in the system.
 This is equivalent to the source name in other integrations.
 Your customer ID cannot be a date.

 2- Date: The date is the date or the period of time of the file.
-It needs to include only the year(s), the month(s) and the day(s).
+It needs to include only the year(s), the month(s), and the day(s).
 The system doesn’t support the time of the day, so be sure it’s not in your file.

 Step 2: Create the template (CSV Files Manager)